nextflow-io/nextflow/docs/executor/google.rst

     export GOOGLE_APPLICATION_CREDENTIALS=/path/your/file/creds.json

 .. _google-lifesciences:

 Cloud Life Sciences
 ===================

-`Cloud Life Sciences <https://cloud.google.com/life-sciences/>`_ is a managed computing service that allows the execution of containerized workloads in the Google Cloud Platform infrastructure.
+`Google Cloud Life Sciences <https://cloud.google.com/life-sciences/>`_ is a managed computing service that allows the execution of containerized workloads in the Google Cloud Platform.

-Nextflow provides built-in support for Cloud Life Sciences API which allows the seamless deployment of a Nextflow pipeline in the cloud, offloading the process executions through the Google Cloud service.
+Nextflow provides built-in support for Cloud Life Sciences API which allows the seamless deployment of a Nextflow pipeline in the cloud, offloading the process executions to Google Cloud.

+The pipeline processes must specify the Docker image to use by defining the ``container`` directive, either in the pipeline script or the ``nextflow.config`` file.
+Moreover the pipeline work directory must be located in a Google Storage bucket.

+To enable this executor set the property ``process.executor = 'google-lifesciences'`` in the ``nextflow.config`` file.

+Resource requests and other job characteristics can be controlled via the following process directives:

+* :ref:`process-accelerator`
+* :ref:`process-cpus`
+* :ref:`process-disk`
+* :ref:`process-machineType`
+* :ref:`process-memory`

 .. note::
   This features requires Nextflow ``20.01.0-edge`` or later.

 .. warning::
-  This API works well for coarse-grained workloads i.e. long running jobs.
-It's not suggested the use this feature for pipelines spawning many short lived tasks.
+  This API works well for coarse-grained workloads i.e. long running jobs, but is not ideal for pipelines that spawn many short-lived tasks.

 .. _google-lifesciences-config: